Verity Lambert: Cinema Verity

 Other reviewers, even the best part of a decade after the programme's cancellation, were much harsher, with Rupert Smith's comments in The Guardian in 2002 being a typical example.
 "A £10 million farce that left the BBC with egg all over its entire body and put an awful lot of Equity members back on the dole ... it will always be remembered as the most expensive flop of all time."

-In the early 1990s, Lambert attempted to win the rights to produce Doctor Who independently for the BBC; however, this effort was unsuccessful because the corporation was already in negotiations with producer Philip Segal in the United States.
+In the early 1990s, Lambert attempted to win the rights to produce Doctor Who independently for the BBC; this effort was unsuccessful because the corporation was already in negotiations with producer Philip Segal in the United States.
 Cinema Verity projects that did reach production included Sleepers (BBC1, 1991) and The Cazalets (BBC One, 2001), the latter co-produced by actress Joanna Lumley, whose idea it was to adapt the novels by Elizabeth Jane Howard.

 Lambert continued to work as a freelance producer outside of her own company.
 She produced the popular BBC One comedy-drama series Jonathan Creek, by writer David Renwick, ever since taking over the role for its second series in 1998.
 From then until 2004, she produced eighteen episodes of the programme across four short seasons, plus two Christmas Specials.
 She and Renwick also collaborated on another comedy-drama, Love Soup, starring Tamsin Greig and transmitted on BBC One in the autumn of 2005.

 Her last work was to produce the second series of Love Soup.
-A dedication to her memory was shown after the first episode, broadcast on 1 March 2008.

 In the 2002 New Year's Honours list Lambert was appointed an Officer of the Order of the British Empire (OBE) for her services to film and television production, and the same year she received BAFTA's Alan Clarke Award for Outstanding Contribution to Television.
-She died of cancer five days before her 72nd birthday.
-She was due to have been presented with a lifetime achievement award at the Women in Film and Television Awards the following month.

 Personal life

-In 1973, Lambert married television director Colin Bucksey, but the marriage collapsed in 1984, and they divorced in 1987.
+In 1973, Lambert married television director Colin Bucksey.
+They separated in 1984 and divorced in 1987.
 She had no children, once telling an interviewer, "I can't stand babies—no, I love babies as long as their parents take them away."

+Death

+Lambert died of cancer on 22 November 2007, in London, one day before the 44th anniversary of Doctor Who.
+She was due to have been presented with a lifetime achievement award at the Women in Film and Television Awards the following month.
+She was cremated at Golders Green Crematorium.